Don't Get Phished!

 - Call.
 Telephone the organization identified, using a number that you know to be legitimate.

 TAKE SOME SIMPLE PRECAUTIONS.

-- Never respond to an unsolicited e-mail that asks for personal financial information.
+- Never respond to an unsolicited call or email that asks for personal financial information.

 - Contact the Internet Crime Complaint Center - a partnership between the FBI and the National White Collar Crime Center - if you think you have received a phishing e-mail or have directed to a phishy-looking Web site.